DigiBP/digibp-AARE/README.md

 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)
 [![Deploy to Heroku](https://img.shields.io/badge/deploy%20to-Heroku-6762a6.svg?longCache=true)](https://heroku.com/deploy)

-This process describes the enrollment of a new student at FHNW.
+This process describes the enrollment of a new a graduate student at a university.
 The process is started by the student filling out an application after which it will be checked.
 If qualification needs are fulfilled the registration fees are collected and then the student becomes accepted.

 ## Team AARE members